skippyr/libtmk/README.md

 Using a terminal, follow these steps:

 1. Go back to the repository directory.
-2. Use make to uninstall this library:
+2. Use make to uninstall it:

 ```sh
 sudo make uninstall;